execRooted/root-editor/README.md

 - **F9**: Autosave

 ### Selection Mode
-Root editor features a selection mode that allows you to select and edit text efficiently.
+root-editor features a selection mode that allows you to select and edit text efficiently.
 When in selection mode, syntax highlighting is disabled to ensure clear visibility of selected text.

 #### Entering Selection Mode
 - **Ctrl + W**: Enter selection mode